rl-institut/offgridders/docs/Installation.rst

     `pip list`

-* Test your set-up by executing oesmot with the included test-files:
+* Test your set-up by executing Offgridders with the included test-files:

     `python A_main_script.py ./inputs/test_input_template.xlsx`